On the growth of torsion in the cohomology of some arithmetic groups of $\mathbb{Q}$-rank one: Small eigenvalues

-\end{theorem} \begin{proof} If $\dim X$ is odd, this is just Theorem~\ref{se.21} when the long exact sequence \eqref{se.5} is trivial.
-If $\dim X$ is even, the result then follows from Theorem~\ref{cdat.13} due to the fact that $\hE_{m,n}$ is self-dual as a flat vector bundle and as a Hermitian vector bundle, so by \cite[Proposition~2.9]{Muller1993},
+Thus, if $\dim X$ is odd, Theorem~\ref{cm.1} is just Theorem~\ref{se.21} when the long exact sequence \eqref{se.5} is trivial.
+If $\dim X$ is even, the result follows instead from Theorem~\ref{cdat.13} due to the fact that $\hE_{m,n}$ is self-dual as a flat vector bundle and as a Hermitian vector bundle, so by \cite[Proposition~2.9]{Muller1993},

 \end{proof}